catarizea/bvm-ventilator-covid/README.md

 # bvm-ventilator-covid

+This is work in progress.
+The current stage has functional BLE server and client, React Native basic interface for the Nema 23 closed loop stepper motor and the LCD2004.
+So it is just the beginning.
+Feel free to take all knowledge from this repository and to continue the project by yourself.

 Please refer to the following blog posts for documentation:

 * [Controlling a Nema 23 closed loop stepper motor with Arduino Nano](https://catalin.works/blog/controlling-nema-23-closed-loop-stepper-motor-arduino-nano/)